-1. Ensure alternate location for residential students in case of evacuation.
-2. Confirm travel for students in case of evcauation 3.
-Confirm alternative work space (West campus) for employees personnel, vital records and supplies must be moved to the continuity facility.
+Following activation of the [Department Name]'s Business Continuity Plan and notification of personnel, vital records and supplies must be moved to the continuity facility.
 Upon arrival, continuity personnel must establish an operational capability and perform emergency support functions and/or mission essential functions within 12 hours from the time of the activation of the Continuity Plan, for up to a 30-day period or until normal operations can be resumed.